-We stressed about getting the navigation right so we could help student find things faster, and better promote the library’s services.
-I researched other UW and external sites, and tested my designs with students in the RC.
+We stressed about getting the navigation right to help students find things faster, and better promote the library’s services.
+I researched other UW and external sites, and I tested designs with students in the RC.

-Five layouts and flows were tested to (1) optimize finding and reserving workspace and equipment and (2) encourage exploration of other services.
+Five layouts and flows were tested to (1) optimize the primary task of reserving spaces and equipment while (2) encouraging exploration of other services.

-We broke away from the minimalist layout of the site because it was making it difficult to find and complete tasks, and tested out grouping content that would be used together.
+We broke away from the minimalist layout of the site because it was making it difficult to find and complete tasks, and instead grouped similar content that would be used together.

-We wanted to convey how unique the RC is, but that it is still part of the UW brand.
+We wanted to convey how unique the RC is, but still feel part of the UW brand.
 We used an Invision prototype to see if students could find and accomplish their work faster with our new layouts.

 I also did content strategy for all the pages and simplified the formatting and phrases to resonate with busy students.